 I'm making this now and there is an inconsistency in you recipe.
 In the ingredient listing you speak of baking powder, but later in the instructions you say baking soda...!
 Which is it?

 Hi Gijs!
 It should read baking powder.
-My sincere apologies for the inconsistency in the direction listing.
-I will ensure this is corrected!
+My sincere apologies for the inconsistency; I have corrected it.
 Thank you for pointing that out.

 Delicious and super easy!